9.1

 On-premise ERP is software installed on local, company-owned servers instead of deployed through the cloud.
 In a time where cloud-based solutions dominate, finding genuine on-premise options is increasingly difficult.

-1 SAP Business One - Best Overall
+SAP Business One - Best Overall

 As an organization expands, it can easily add new features, modules, and users to the system, supporting continuous growth.
-And while Business One provides a solid foundation of core business functions, it also supports industry-specific solutions developed by SAP partners.
+While Business One provides a solid foundation of core business functions, it also supports industry-specific solutions developed by SAP partners.
 These include different sectors like manufacturing, retail, professional services, and distribution.

 Best Overall: